tammet/gkc/Examples/README.md

 Running

     ./gkc blocks3.txt -print 11

-will probably take several seconds with a large number of search strategies tried out and the output of the successful search starting (if -parallel 0 were added) as
+will probably take over ten seconds with a large number of search strategies tried out and the output of the successful search starting (if -parallel 0 were added) as